-Pronestor Planner need information from Outlook if you want them integrated so you can move meetings in your outlook calendar.
+Pronestor Planner require information from Outlook if you want them integrated so you can move meetings in your Outlook calendar.
 This guide shows you how you can integrate Pronestor Planner with Exchange using Exchange Web Services (EWS) if you’re using Office 365 or Exchange Online and want to authenticate using OAuth.
 You will need administrator rights in Pronestor Planner and Azure Active Directory.

 Go to https://portal.azure.com